d3i-infra/port-news-dynamics/README.md

   </a>
 </p>

+# Port: News dynamics Weizenbaum institute

+This respository contains code related to a TikTok study performed by the Weizenbaum institute.

 # Port: A frontend for data donation

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.